Interview with Arthur Hulyer

 CJ: And how do you think Bomber Command were treated after the war?

-AH: Well, it wasn’t very good actually, you know, we did our best and all of us fell by the wayside but they didn’t look after us at all but I think last year was about the twenty, when I first started joining and having these reunions, if you didn’t book in early, it was full, you know, and consequently you missed out on them, but nice, when we used to get together again, it was very good.
-The camaraderie was there and I quite enjoyed it, I used to take three days off and ‘cause when I was working down here I, when I left the RAF I became an engineer again, really, but
+AH: Well, it wasn’t very good actually, you know, we did our best and a lot of us fell by the wayside but they didn’t look after us at all but I think last year was about the twenty, when I first started joining and having these reunions, if you didn’t book in early, it was full, you know, and consequently you missed out on them, but nice, when we used to get together again, it was very good.
+The camaraderie was there and I quite enjoyed it, I used to take three days off and ‘cause when I was working down here I, when I left the RAF I became an engineer again, really, but.

 CJ: Can we go back to, we rather passed over quickly the operations that you were on, can you tell me what life was like on the base in Holme-on-Spalding Moor?
 What the accommodation was like?
 The meals?
 What you did if you had any time off?

-AH: Well, it was marvellous, really, actually, [unclear] reunions were in, everybody was, you know [laughs], all, you know, buddies again, you know, and
+AH: Well, it was marvellous, really, actually, [unclear] reunions were in, everybody was, you know [laughs], all, you know, buddies again, you know, and⸻

-CJ: When you were actually on the base in the RAF during the war
+CJ: When you were actually on the base in the RAF during the war.

-AH: Yeah
+AH: Yeah.

 CJ: What was life like when you were based at Holme-on-Spalding Moor?